TDI: 2 What's this?

 1. Nairobi

 Nairobi is famous across Africa for its in-town buses and matatus (minibusses).
-Most of them are creatively painted from the outside and decorated from the inside as well.
-Some of them got big plasma TV and a very powerful sound system.
+Most of them are painted creatively on the outside and decorated on the inside as well.
+Some of them got a big plasma TV and a very powerful sound system.
 So while on the bus, you may feel like you’re in a nightclub or a movie theater.
 It gets even better…

 If you look through the window, you’ll have an opportunity to enjoy the incredible chaos!
 Horrible traffic and mostly poor infrastructure make the city challenging to live in.
-However, when visiting, it can only contribute to an exciting experience.
-Street stalls, and street vendors, also loud music, and people dancing can be found pretty much anywhere!
-Also thanks to Nairobi, Kenya is rated No. 8 at Best Countries for Street Food.
+However, a visit can only enhance the experience.
+Street stalls, street vendors, loud music, and people dancing can be found pretty much anywhere!
+Also, thanks to Nairobi, Kenya ranks No. 8 among the Best Countries for Street Food.

 If you ever need a break from “Real Africa”, you don’t need to be worried at all.
 Nairobi is a major business and finance center in East Africa.
-Hence, there’s a modern, western-style Business district, with more skyscrapers than most of the large European cities!
+Hence, there’s a modern, Western-style business district with more skyscrapers than in most large European cities!
 There you can find plenty of Western-style restaurants and shopping malls.

 Some of the cool places in the city: